ansys/pyfluent/doc/source/api/post/index.rst

 ==============

-Post processing Fluent results can be done with either Fluent in-built post processing capabilities or with the PyVista integration.
+Post processing Fluent results can be done with either Fluent in-built post processing capabilities or with the PyVista/MatplotLib integration.

 Fluent
 ------